Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 ^ Diagnostic subject

-Standard techniques, tests, questionnaires
+Standard methods, tests, questionnaires

 Techniques used in practice, but not meeting standard requirements

-Other means and methods of work
+Other tools and methods of work

 Determining the level of anxiety

-1) Projective technique for the diagnosis of school anxiety (E.W.
-Amen, N. Renison, modified by A.M.
-Prikhozhan)
+1) Projective technique for diagnosis school anxiety(E.W.Amen, N.Renison, modification by A.M.Prihozhan)

-1) Projective drawing techniques "School of animals", "My teacher", etc.
+1) Projective drawing techniques “School of Animals”, “My Teacher”, etc.

-3) Phillips' School Anxiety Questionnaire
+3) Phillips School Anxiety Questionnaire

 Self-esteem